tribal2/tribal2/README.md

 - Oversaw various servers (Ubuntu, CentOS, Oracle Linux), installing and optimizing services such as Proxmox, Traefik, Samba, N8n, Minio, and more.

+### Financial Advisor
+jun.
+2012 - sept.
+2014

+- Led the price update process that allowed the institution's income to increase by more than $15M/year.
+This process included all stages: data collection, meetings with large clients, analysis, preparation of models and scenarios, presentation for approval by the Board of Directors and the Board of Ministers, preparation of educational material, staff training and execution.

+- Developed an online calculator so that any user could calculate the cost of their registration based on the new rates without having to come to the institution.
+Technologies: Javascript (Jquery), PHP 5

 ## Intermaritime Certification Services

 ### Full Stack Developer
 dec.
 2022 - feb.2023